github/training-kit/paths/git-trouble/fc-manycommits.md

     1. Enter the following: `git reset --soft SHA-1`, where SHA-1 is the SHA-1 associated with the `adding file 3` commit.
     1. Enter `git status`.
 You should see files 4, 5, and 6; in the Staging Area (aka ready to be committed).
     1. Enter: `git commit -m "Adding files 4, 5, and 6"`.
+    1. Enter: `git log --oneline`, your commit history should be modified.

     Congratulations you just combined a bunch of commits into a single commit!
 Now, none of the other collaborators will know that you make **way** too many commits!